nithishbn/ExamSearch/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## Road Map
+Currently, Exam Search is able to parse a majority of Biology 9700 Multiple Choice papers.
+### Planned features
+* Expand Exam Search to all Biology 9700 papers
+* Expand Exam Search to other subjects like A Level History
+* Pull up the mark scheme alongside the question
+* Index the Biology textbook and pull up relevant paragraphs from the text to be used to answer the question
+    * This feature is the end goal for Exam Search at least for Biology 9700
+* Work on UI/Create a good-looking application

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)

 ### Authors and acknowledgment
 Head Developer - Nithish Narasimman

+Assistant Developer - Eric Marnadi

 [![forthebadge](https://forthebadge.com/images/badges/made-with-python.svg)](https://forthebadge.com)